 Maintenance, cleaning, hospitality and portering services, plus ambulances and patient transport started moving over to the private sector decades ago, sometimes with serious consequences.
 Those that remain are being subjected to their Trusts forming Subsidiary Companies which will over time erode their terms and conditions of service as much as any other private company would.

-Until recently Centene, a major US insurance company, owned The Practice – the largest GP group in the country which spreads from Birmingham up to the North East and down to London – but it has now sold it to a US private equity group.
+Centene, a major US insurance company, owns The Practice – the largest GP group in the country which spreads from Birmingham up to the North East and down to London.
+It has just acquired 49 more practices spread across London from AT Medics.
+It now has 500,000 registered patients.
 Optum, the UK subsidiary of US giant United Health, provides services to the second largest GP group, Modality, and is the fund holder for the new GP Primary Care Networks.

 Optum also runs referral checking services in various parts of the country where it decides whether your GP’s referrals for tests or to see a consultant are permitted or not.

 GPs are ‘losing NHS business’ – as are community pharmacies in rural areas – to large pharmacy chains like US-owned Boots and supermarkets, through competition for profitable work or through withdrawal of essential funding.

 With the increased complexity of operating all the billing systems and new legal arrangements to make, not to mention the backroom services such as developing and running IT systems (and patient facing ones too like the GP at Hand app) there’s a lot of lucrative work for major accountancy, legal and management consultancy companies to be had too.